agresdominik/blog/blog/content/whoami.md

 ## PGP Key

-If you want to send me encrypted messages:
+If you want to send me encrypted messages use the following [PGP-Key](/publickey.asc):

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----